KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 - Click "Edit" at the top to add visuals.

-## Orchestrating Pipeline Using Data Factory.
+## Pipeline Orchestration Using Data Factory
 Creating Pipeline using Data Factory to orchestrate everything that we have done so far in this end to end project.
 - Go into your workspace
 - Click on your Data Factory Pipeline